An Interview with Japanese Business Owner, Yuka Imanishi

 The purpose of both chezmo school and chezmo family is to expose Japanese children to different cultures from a very young age, prepare them to become globally competitive, and also understand diverse opinions.
 For the international students who tutor Japanese students, they are not only paid for their services, but they also have unique exposure into Japanese culture, homes, and lifestyles.
 And in many cases, the international tutors and the Japanese families create lifelong friendships and new opportunities.

 For chezmo family, the staff screen, meet, and interview the international students first.
 Then, the student is matched with a family based on their interests and skill sets.
 And finally, one of the staff members joins the initial meeting with the family.
 Learning along the way, Yuka has continually adapted this program to better suit the needs of the tutors as well as the families.
-By having a curious and open-minded spirit, Yuka attracts similarly-minded clientele, who are flexible and eager to learn more.
+By having a curious and open-minded attitude, Yuka attracts similarly-minded clientele, who are flexible and eager to learn more.
 A diverse network of clients, students, and children ranging in ages from 2 to 13, make up the chezmo family.

 Leveraging Family Support

-By leveraging various opportunities, Yuka was able to successfully launch her own business.
+By leveraging various opportunities such as a supportive family, Yuka was able to successfully launch her own business.
 For instance, she had the great fortune of having a remarkably supportive husband.
 When she was contemplating to stop working to take care of her son full-time, or start her own business, her husband insisted that she try something new.
 After all, he felt that if she were to stay at home all day, she would quickly become bored and not maximize her true potential.
 Not only is he pragmatic and logical, but he is also relaxed and optimistic.
 With such a supportive husband, Yuka can focus entirely on her business, and partner with her husband to take care of their son.
 Yuka even cited her husband as a prime factor for launching her business.

 In fact, her case is actually quite rare amongst women entrepreneurs in Japan.
 In Yuka's circle, she happens to know 4 women entrepreneurs who have gotten divorced, after launching their own business.
 And divorce or never marrying was also quite common amongst the women entrepreneurs I have interviewed.
 After all, the learning curve is very sharp for the entrepreneurs, and sometimes the husband cannot catch up.
 For various other societal reasons, it's very difficult for successful women in Japan to be treated as equal partners.
 In 2016, Japan ranked 111 out of 144 countries in the World Economic Forum's Global Gender Gap data.
 Even so, many exceptional people are challenging the status quo to create a more equitable society.